-Condition: The Cooperative was unable to provide verification that bank reconciliations are being completed and reviewed by a member of the board each month in audit year 2014 in a timely manner.
-The Cooperative was able to provide bank statements for the 2014 year and reconciliations that had been completed by an outside accounting firm at some time later than what would be considered timely.
+Condition: The Cooperative was unable to provide verification that bank reconciliations are being completed and reviewed by a member of the board each month in audit year 2015 in a timely manner.
+The Cooperative was able to provide bank statements for the 2015 year and reconciliations that had been completed by an outside accounting firm at some time later than what would be considered timely.
+The reconciliations were signed in 2017.